Belkadi-hamza/book-recommender-api/README.md

 ## Prerequisites

-Ensure you have the trained model file `recommender_model.pkl` in the project root directory.
-This file should contain:
+The trained model file `recommender_model.pkl` is automatically downloaded from Google Drive when the API starts.
+The model contains:
 - TF-IDF vectorizer
 - TF-IDF matrix for books
 - Books metadata DataFrame